JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Abstract

 \section{Abstract}

-{We present a spectroscopically-selected \oiiihb\ emitters catalogue at $6.75\!<\!z\!<\!9.05$ and the resulting \oiii\ $5008$ \AA \ Luminosity Function (LF) in the COSMOS field.
-We leverage the 0.3 deg$^{2}$ covered to date by COSMOS-3D using NIRCam/WFSS F444W ($90\%$ of the survey) to perform the largest spectroscopic search for \oiii\ emitters at $6.75\!<\!z\!<\!9.05$.
-We present our catalogue of $237$ \oiii\ emitters and their associated completeness function.
-The inferred constraints on the \oiii\ LF enable us to characterise the knee of the \oiii\ LF, resulting in improved \oiii\ LF constraints at $z\sim 7, 8$.
-Notably, we find evidence for an accelerated decline of the \oiii\ luminosity density between $z\sim7$ and $z\sim8$, which could be expected if the metallicity of \oiii\ emitters, as well as the cosmic star-formation rate density, is declining at these redshifts.
-We find that theoretical models that reproduce the $z\sim7,8$ \oiii\ LF do not reproduce well the \oiii\ equivalent width distribution, pointing to potential challenges in the modelling of \oiii\ and other nebular lines in the early Universe.
-Finally, we provide the first constraints on the cosmic variance of \oiii\ emitters, estimating at $15\%$ the relative uncertainty for the z$\sim 7,8$ \oiii\ LF in the 0.3 deg$^2$ field.
-This estimate is in good agreement with that inferred from clustering, and shows that the \oiii\ LF derived from smaller extragalactic legacy fields is strongly affected by cosmic variance.
+{We present a catalogue of spectroscopically selected \oiiihb\ emitters at $6.75\!<\!z\!<\!9.05$ and the resulting \oiii\ $5008$ \AA \ luminosity function (LF) in the COSMOS field.
+We leveraged the 0.33 deg$^{2}$ covered by COSMOS-3D using NIRCam/WFSS F444W to perform the largest spectroscopic search for \oiii\ emitters at $6.75\!<\!z\!<\!9.05$.
+We present our catalogue of $249$ \oiii\ emitters and their associated completeness function.
+The inferred constraints on the \oiii\ LF enabled us to characterise the knee of the \oiii\ $5008\ \AA$ LF, resulting in improved \oiii\ $5008\ \AA$ LF constraints at $z\sim 7, 8$.
+Notably, we find evidence for a decline of the \oiii\ luminosity density between $z\sim6-8$, which could be expected if the metallicity of \oiii\ emitters, as well as the cosmic star-formation rate density, is declining at these redshifts.
+We find that theoretical models that reproduce the $z\sim7,8$ \oiii\ $5008\ \AA$ LF do not reproduce well the \oiii\ equivalent width distribution, pointing to potential challenges in the modelling of \oiii\ and other nebular lines in the early Universe.
+Finally, we provide the first constraints on the cosmic variance of \oiii\ emitters, estimating at $15\%$ the fractional uncertainty for the z$\sim 7,8$ \oiii\ $5008\ \AA$ LF in the 0.33 deg$^2$ field.
+This estimate is in good agreement with that inferred from clustering, and it shows that the \oiii\ $5008\ \AA$ LF derived from smaller extragalactic legacy fields is strongly affected by cosmic variance.
 Our results highlight the fundamental role that wide-area JWST slitless surveys play to map the galaxy large-scale structure down into the reionisation era, serving as a springboard for a variety of science cases. } \keywords{galaxies: high-redshift -- galaxies: luminosity function}